Personal life of Lindsay Lohan: Legal issues

 In September 2010, Lohan's probation was revoked following a failed drug test.
 She spent part of the day in jail before being released on bail.
 In February 2011, Lohan was charged with the theft of a necklace reported stolen from a jewelry store the month before.
 She was sentenced to community service and 120 days in jail for misdemeanor theft and probation violation, to which she pleaded no contest.
 Due to jail overcrowding, Lohan served the sentence under house confinement, wearing a tracking ankle monitor for 35 days.
 In November, Lohan was found to have violated the terms of her probation by failing to perform the required community service.
 She was sentenced to additional community service and 30 days in jail, of which she served less than 5 hours due to overcrowding.

 On her way to the Liz & Dick set in June 2012, Lohan was in a car accident, where she sustained minor injuries and which caused a delay in production.
 In March 2013, Lohan pleaded no contest to misdemeanor charges of reckless driving and providing false information to a police officer that stemmed from the June 2012 car accident.
 She was sentenced to community service, psychotherapy and lockdown rehabilitation.
 Her probation was also extended until May 2015, when a judge ended it after she completed the community service.

+In March 2023, Lohan and other celebrities were charged by the SEC for violating investor-protection laws by promoting a cryptocurrency on social media without properly disclosing that they were compensated for doing so.
+A representative stated Lohan was unaware of disclosure obligations and agreed to pay a fine to resolve the matter.

 Bling Ring

-In 2009, Lohan's home was burgled by the Bling Ring, a group of fashion-motivated burglars whose ringleader considered Lohan to be their ultimate conquest.
+In 2009, Lohan's home was burglarized by the Bling Ring, a group of fashion-motivated burglars whose ringleader considered Lohan to be their ultimate conquest.
 Video surveillance of the burglary recorded at Lohan's home played a large role in breaking the case.
 Even though by August 2009 Rachel Lee had moved into her father's place in Las Vegas, she felt compelled to return to California for yet another burglary, the target being Lohan, who was apparently Lee's "ultimate fashion icon" and "biggest conquest".
 On the 23rd, Lee, Nick Prugo, and Diana Tamayo allegedly stole around $130,000 worth of clothes and jewelry from Lohan's home in Hollywood Hills.
 According to Prugo, Tamayo and Lee were "freaking out" over Lohan's things.
 By that time, they were well-publicized criminals at large, and Prugo was especially worried about the burglary, knowing that if they were captured by surveillance cameras stealing from the star's home, the footage would be widely seen.
 Lohan was briefly incarcerated in a cell next to Alexis Neiers, a member of the Bling Ring.

-The case was covered in the biopic The Bling Ring by Sofia Coppola.
+The case was covered in the 2013 biopic The Bling Ring by Sofia Coppola.
 Archive footage in the film featured Lohan during the trials.
 Lohan referenced the burglars in the pilot of her own series, Lindsay (2014).